2024–25 Hong Kong FA Cup

-The 2024–25 Hong Kong FA Cup (officially the 2024–25 Kwoon Chung Bus 60th Anniversary FA Cup for sponsorship reasons) is the 50th edition of the Hong Kong FA Cup.
+The 2024–25 Hong Kong FA Cup (officially the 2024–25 Kwoon Chung Bus 60th Anniversary FA Cup for sponsorship reasons) was the 50th edition of the Hong Kong FA Cup.
 9 teams entered this edition.
-The competition is only open to clubs who participate in the 2024–25 Hong Kong Premier League, with lower division sides entering the Junior Division, a separate competition.
+The competition was only open to clubs who participate in the 2024–25 Hong Kong Premier League, with lower division sides entering the Junior Division, a separate competition.
 The winners of this year's FA Cup qualified for the 2025–26 AFC Champions League Two group stage.

-The champions will also receive a prize of HK$350,000, while the runners-up will be awarded HK$150,000.
+The champions would also receive a prize of HK$350,000, while the runners-up will be awarded HK$150,000.

 Eastern successfully defended the title of the competition and became the champions for the seventh time after beating Rangers in the final.